Skip to content

 </rsl>

-Template: Allow use through an open source (OSI) license
+Template: Use permitted under an open source (OSI) license

 This RSL license template allows clients to use your website content by complying with the terms of the MIT open source license.
 (Or select another OSI license of your choice.)